 How to Use These Pages

 These pages provide a broad perspective on the duties and responsibilities of each position.
-Because there is no much variation in the needs of theatres, it is not possible to provide a single job description that will be useful in all cases.
+Because theatres vary greatly, it is not possible to provide a single job description that will be useful in all cases.
 If you are writing or revising a job description for your theatre company, use the information provided here to help clarify what your theatre requires.

 - Further Reading: What We Do - Working in the Theatre, by Bo Metzler

-- AACT's listing of current employment opportunities posted by theatres around the country.
+- AACT's list of current employment opportunities posted by theatres around the country.